UCL/STIR/examples/C++/src/README.txt

 		- how to compute the objective function (log-likelihood) value of an image
 	    - how to compute the objective function (log-likelihood) gradient
 	    - how a basic iterative optimisation works (or may not, if parameters are altered)

+demo5_line_search.cxx
+	Deviating from the previous demos, this demo performs a line search from a provided image in the direction of the gradient for various step sizes.
+	  It illustrates
+		- how to initialise and setup an objective function object
+		- how to compute the objective function (log-likelihood) value and gradient
+	    - Demonstrates how important step sizes for each iteration of an optimisation algorithm.

 CMakeLists.txt
 	A CMake file to say which files to build.